 The Lutheran Church sees itself in continuity with the historic Christian Church throughout the ages, not something invented in the 16th century.
 That is, in most of our official writings (called the Lutheran Confessions), we often use the phrase “As the Church has always taught” to show that what Luther and others publicly were teaching was consistent with the historic church.
 We frequently use the term “catholic” (meaning “universal”) to denote the true Church throughout the ages, not in reference to the specific church body known as the Roman Catholic Church headed by the pope.
 This phrase is critical in understanding Lutherans, because while sometimes we look like Roman Catholics, we see the papal church deviating in the Middle Ages and onward from that historic faith.

-At the time of the Reformation, Luther and others continued what was done that was consistent with the Bible and the Church through the ages, but ridded itself of false teachings (especially in worship).
+At the time of the Reformation, Luther and others continued what had been done that was consistent with the Bible and the Church through the ages, but ridded itself of false teachings (especially in worship).
 In that sense Lutherans were “conservative” keeping that which was solid and discarding other elements.
 They could and did keep paintings, statures, icons, as aids to help people learn the stories of the Bible.
 On the other hand, Zwingli, Calvin and other Reformed leaders wanted to distance their churches from anything that looked Roman Catholic.
 For them, in regard to worship, they made significant alterations to the order of service and even destroyed what appeared in churches.
 The Reformed tended to get rid of paintings, statues, and icons.

 Lutherans use the phrase “believe, teach, and confess” to denote those statement which reflect accurately what the Bible teachings.
 In line with that, Lutherans accept the three Ecumenical Creeds as accurate statements of the Christian faith from the Bible (Apostles Creed, Nicene Creed, Athanasian Creed).
 You can find them here.